playcanvas/developer.playcanvas.com/content/en/user-manual/assets/index.md

 For example, if you upload a Photoshop (PSD) file for a texture, we create a Source Asset of type *texture* for that PSD file.
 Then we run the import pipeline and convert the PSD file into a JPG file.
 At the end of the process we create a Target Asset of type *texture* for the new JPG file.

-In the Designer and in your game, you will only ever be referring to Target Assets.
+In the Editor and in your game, you will only ever be referring to Target Assets.
 That is because they are in formats optimized and ready to use at runtime.